-- For client accounts governed by ERISA, a report may be generated on a quarterly, semi- annual or annual basis, depending on the preference and instruction of the ERISA client.
-The client will specify the information desired in such a report. - A record of each client request for the Proxy Voting Procedures and Policy Guidelines or for information pertaining to the proxy voting for that client's securities.
+- ✓ For client accounts governed by ERISA, a report may be generated on a quarterly, semi- annual or annual basis, depending on the preference and instruction of the ERISA client.
+The client will specify the information desired in such a report that may include the date and type of meeting; the name of the issuer; the issues being voted on; the shares voted; the record date for the meeting; and the vote cast. - ✓ A record of each client request for the Proxy Voting Procedures and Policy Guidelines or for information pertaining to the proxy voting for that client's securities.
 If the request is written or by email, a copy of the request and the Tocqueville written response shall constitute the record.
 If the request is a verbal communication, a memorandum shall be prepared as the record noting, at a minimum, a) the name of the client, b) the date of the request and, c) the date and extent of the Tocqueville response.
 The original of any request and a copy of the Tocqueville response will be retained in a separate file of such correspondence.
-In addition, a copy of both the request and the response will be made a part of the client's individual file within the Tocqueville record-keeping system. - In accordance with SEC Rule 30b1-4, for proxies voted by Tocqueville pursuant to the delegation of such authority by registered investment companies, Form N-PX shall be used to annually report the proxy voting record for the most recent twelve-month period ending June 30.
+In addition, a copy of both the request and the response will be a part of the client's individual file within the Tocqueville record-keeping system. - ✓ In accordance with SEC Rule 30b1-4, for proxies voted by Tocqueville pursuant to the delegation of such authority by registered investment companies, Form N-PX shall be used to annually report the proxy voting record for the most recent twelve-month period ending June 30.
 A separate Form N-PX shall be filed on behalf of each registered investment company client and shall include the following information: - i. name of the issuer - ii. exchange ticker - iii.
 CUSIP, if easily available - iv. shareholder meeting date - v. brief description of the issue being voted on - vi. whether the matter was proposed by the issuer or a shareholder - vii. how the fund cast its vote on the matter, and - viii. whether the vote was cast for or against management's recommendation